 Email (owned): Best for nurturing and conversion.
 Segment by intent, role, and content interests; trigger reminders for deadlines, price changes, and saved‑but‑not‑purchased states.
 If you’re ready to scale targeted sends, explore Loopyah’s email marketing features to build smarter sequences.

-Organic social (owned/earned): Great for awareness, community, and social proof.
+Organic social (owned/earned): In a recent Loopyah study, we found that 65% of event attendees rely on social media posts or ads to discover events.
+Your social media content couldn't be more important especially at the early stages of your event campaign and creating awareness.
 Short‑form video and authentic stories outperform generic promos.
 Treat social as both a broadcast and a search surface—optimize captions and alt text with keywords attendees actually use.

 Paid social (paid): Efficient for audience discovery and retargeting.
 Use lookalikes from past attendees and cart abandoners; run sequential creative (teaser → agenda highlights → deadline nudge).